Sharp's Ridge: Communications hub

-A fourth tower formerly located beside the Spectracite-American Towers structure was somewhat shorter than its broadcasting counterparts at 1153 ft tall, and was FCC-licensed as "Young Broadcasting Tower Knoxville."
-It was located within 50 feet of the "Spectracite Tower Knoxville," virtually standing beside it.
-This tower with its identifiable "batwing" antenna at the top was the second tower that WATE-TV, Channel 6 formerly broadcast its analog signal from.
-This structure has been dismantled.

-The fifth tallest tower, the "South Central Communications Tower Knoxville," is 1017 ft, and is owned by South Central Communications, licensee of low power TV station WEZK-LP, Channel 28.
+The fourth tallest tower, the "South Central Communications Tower Knoxville," is 1017 ft, and is owned by South Central Communications, licensee of low power TV station WEZK-LP, Channel 28.
 On that tower is also the antenna for WKNX-TV PSIP, Channel 7.
 This is also the tower that WTVK-TV, Channel 26 formerly broadcast its analog signal from (that station is now WVLT-TV, PSIP Channel 8).
 WVLT-TV also broadcast from this tower for a time, after switching to VHF analog Channel 8.

-A much smaller 800 ft self-supporting broadcasting tower is also located beside the "Gannett Pacific Tower Knoxville."
-That is the tower that WBIR-TV formerly broadcast its analog signal from, also with a "batwing" array on its antenna at the top.
-At one time, this tower, another 800-foot (240 m) tower owned by WATE-TV, and the 1000 ft WTVK tower were the only ones on the ridge.

 The Sharp's Ridge antenna farm is also the transmitting location for Class C FM radio station, WJXB-FM 97.5, whose antenna is located on the South Central Communications tower.
 One Class A FM radio station, WKHT-FM 104.5, one Class D FM station W244AT at 96.7 and another Class D FM station W275AD at 102.9 all broadcast from the "Spectracite Tower Knoxville" site.

 Various other entities, including city, county, and state government agencies, and cellular telephone companies, also transmit base-to-mobile communications from towers on Sharp's Ridge far shorter than the ones listed above.